 - Insufficient sunlight: Staying indoors and getting less sun exposure can also interfere with quality sleep.

-Sleeping problems can cause several issues
+Sleeping problems can cause several issues.

-Take note of the sleeping problem symptoms
+Take note of the sleeping problem symptom

 Adopt the following strategies to promote better sleep: